 Which has a more powerful engine and greater towing capacity: Outback or Forester?

 The differences come in with the direct-injection turbocharged engine available only on Outback's Onyx XT, Limited XT, Touring XT, and Wilderness trims.
-This engine delivers 260 horsepower – 78 more than the 182-horsepower Forester and standard Outback engine – and 277 pound-feet of torque compared to the 176 pound-feet of torque for Forester and the Outback Base, Premium, Onyx Edition, Limited, and Touring models.
-This extra power gives the Outback more maximum towing capacity at up to 3,500 pounds compared to the Forester's towing capacity of 1,500 pounds and the Forester Wilderness of 3,000.
-If you regularly pull large trailers for boats and other heavy cargo, this may give the Outback – or the Forester Wilderness – an edge as you make your decision.
+This engine delivers 260 horsepower – more than the 180-horsepower Forester and the 182-horsepower standard Outback engine – and 277 pound-feet of torque compared to the 178 pound-feet of torque for Forester and the 176 pound-feet of torque for Outback Base, Premium, Onyx Edition, Limited, and Touring models.
+This extra power gives the Outback more maximum towing capacity at up to 3,500 pounds

 Engine: